bokand/bokand.github.io/web_viewports_explainer.md

 ## Fixed Viewport Size

 We've talked about how the visual viewport and the ICB get their size, but the fixed viewport is less intuitive and varies between browsers.
+Similarly to above, this is only interesting on mobile.

 ###### Firefox
 Fixed viewport always matches the visual viewport size.